Enterprise Management Commands

 Parameter:

-Email or user ID of account to transfer.
-Can use several separated by spaces.
+Email or user ID of the vault to be transferred.
+More than one can be provided, separated by spaces.

 Switches: